- How did concept (i.e. idea) and form (i.e. style) unify in early Expressionism?

 - What continuities exist between the Romanticist and Hegelian interest in art as a means of self-understanding and the motivations of Expressionist and Post-Expressionist artists?

 - How is “authenticity” (as well as “realism”) defined and redefined across these artistic practices, including ones that were decidedly apolitical (i.e. the universal claims of Expressionism) and those that were explicitly political (i.e. the social critique and use of materials in Dada)?

 - How did artists and the German public respond to technology and/or modern living?
 In what ways were these responses ambivalent or sometimes contradictory?

 - How did the political imperatives of Dada and of some Neue Sachlichkeit artworks and photography replace the experimental ones of Expressionism?

-30% of final grade; due Tuesday, August 16 at the beginning of class
+30% of final grade; due on the first day of Unit Three at the beginning of class

 - Session 5A: Gesamtkunstwerk: Utopia and the Built Environment

 - Session 5B: Gesamtkunstwerk: Film